connorslade/note-utils/README.md

 - Daily Note &mdash; Command to create a daily note like in Obsidian
 - Citation Generator &mdash; Uses a citation api to automatically convert selected urls into citations
 - Checklist Progress &mdash; Shows a completion code lense above markdown checklists
+- Word Count &mdash; Shows the number of words, characters, and paragraphs